weronikaduda/cloudx-java-azure-dev/content/modules/module-05-monitoring/task.md

    - transaction search
    - performance metrics
 5. Implement several changes in the code:
-   - in `PetStoreServiceImpl.getProducts()`, add a custom metric (using TelemetryClient) to store information about who is making the request (i.e., username and session)
+   - in `PetStoreServiceImpl.getProducts()`, add a custom event or log (using TelemetryClient) to store information about who is making the request (i.e., username and session)
-   - add logging to `PetStoreServiceImpl.getProducts()` for the number of items that were returned to user
+   - add logging to `PetStoreServiceImpl.getProducts()` for the number of items that were returned to the user.
+Add this quantity as a custom metric
    - deploy the services to Azure App Services or Azure Container Apps
 6. Examine the logs and custom events.
 7. Use a Kusto query to filter all logs by the current session ID (note: this can be found at the bottom left corner of the home page).
 8. Introduce an error in `PetStoreServiceImpl.getProducts()` by adding the line: